GavinJoyce/ember-chat.js/README.md

 ember-chat.js
 =============

-A sample chat application build with ember.js
+A sample chat application built with ember.js